Check out our 3D printer extruder guide to learn the basics of direct drive and Bowden extruders, hot and cold ends, nozzle sizes, and materials.

 Mechanically a Bowden 3D printer extruder is no different to a direct drive 3D printer extruder.
-You still have a stepper motor driving a hobbed gear/bolt, which bites into filament passed though it.
-Since the filament now has some air to travel to be fed into the hot end for melting, the use of PTFE tubing is required to guide it.
+You still have a stepper motor driving a hobbed gear/bolt, which bites into the filament passing through it.
+Since the filament now has some distance to cover before entering the hot end for melting, the use of PTFE tubing is necessary to guide it.
 This tubing, typically with an internal diameter slightly larger than that of the filament, constrains the material’s path and allows the cold end to exert pressure as it feeds.

-By removing the mass of the 3D printer extruder from the print head, it is freed up to print at higher speeds without imparting the unwanted print artifacts (such as banding) that result from overcoming high inertia.
+By placing the mass of the 3D printer extruder on the frame instead, a the print head is freed up to print at higher speeds without sacrificing print quality.
+Less mass moving at speed on the print head means

-A side effect of repositioning the 3D printer extruder in such a way is that now that the filament has a long way to travel within a tube that is a fraction wider than it, and cumulatively throughout there can be enough room for the filament to bend slightly.
-When retracting the filament between travel moves, this slack in the filament eats into the retraction distance, meaning that without correction (i.e. increasing retraction), there is a delay in the easing of pressure effected on the hot end.
+A side effect of positioning the 3D printer extruder in such a way is that now the filament has a long way to travel within a tube that is a fraction wider than it is.
+Across the length of the tube, there can be enough room for the filament to bend slightly.
+When retracting the filament between travel moves, this slack in the filament eats into the retraction distance.
+Without correction (i.e. increasing retraction), this introduces a delay in the easing of pressure effected on the hot end.
 In short, you could get messy stringing if you don’t take care to alter your retraction settings.

 Another issue to address with Bowden 3D printer extruder setups is friction.
 With the filament needing to be pushed long distances inside a tube, it’s important that sufficient bite from the extruder with enough torque behind it is exerted on the filament for it to reach the hot end.
-Because of this it’s not uncommon to see geared extruder motors in Bowden style 3D printer extruders for the greater torque they offer.
+Because of this, it’s not uncommon to see geared extruder motors in Bowden style 3D printer extruders for the higher torque they offer.